skotak2/Seq2Seq-Machine-Translation-Model-Kannada-to-English/README.md

 * [Results](#results)

 ## OBJECTIVE
-1. Built a REST API to convert English sentences to Telugu using LSTM and Keras.
+1. Built a REST API to convert Kannada sentences to English using GRU and pyTorch.
-2. Deploy the built model onto AWS while using Docker-container orchestration.
+2. Deploy the model on Google cloud platform

 ## TECHNOLOGIES
 Project is created with:
-* Python - **pandas, keras, numpy, seaborn, sklearn, pickle**
+* Python - **pandas, pyTorch, numpy, seaborn, sklearn, pickle**
 * Google Cloud Platform - **cloud functions**
 * Flask